-The roots of this festival, which has been celebrated for more than 3,000 years, go back to the ancient religion of Zoroastrianism.
-The holiday is celebrated in Iran, Afghanistan, Azerbaijan, Georgia, Western China, Iraq, Turkey, Uzbekistan, Tajikistan, Turkmenistan, Kyrgyzstan and Russia.
+The roots of this festival go back to the ancient religion of Zoroastrianism.
+The holiday has been celebrated for more than 3,000 years and has spread in Iran, Afghanistan, Azerbaijan, Georgia, Western China, Iraq, Turkey, Uzbekistan, Tajikistan, Turkmenistan, Kyrgyzstan and Russia.
 Depending on the country, the day is also known as al Nooruz, Nauruz, Nauryz or Nuruz.

-1. “Sabzi”, the germinated sprout of wheat or lentils, as a symbol for the rebirth of nature.
+1. “Sabzi”, the germinated sprouted wheat (less common sprouted lentils), is a symbol for the rebirth of nature.

 2. “Sumalak” (or “Samanu”), one of the dishes traditionally prepared for the celebration.
-It consists mainly of germinated wheat grains and symbolizes good deed and blessing.
+It consists mainly of sprouted wheat and symbolises good deeds and blessings.

-3. “Sib”, apple, which symbolizes health and beauty.
+3. “Sib”, an apple, symbolises health and beauty.

 4. “Sir”, garlic, which stands for medicine and protection.

 5. “Sendsched”, oleaster, as a symbol of love and the seed of life.